ugcd/solarius/README.md

 ## solarius

 _Note_: Manuscript of the package entitled as "solarius: an R interface to SOLAR for variance component analysis in pedigrees" is under revision in _Bioinformatics_ journal.
-The [preprint](http://biorxiv.org/content/early/2015/12/25/035378) is available.
+The [preprint](http://biorxiv.org/content/early/2015/12/25/035378) is available on biorxiv.

 `solarius` is an R package, wrapper to SOLAR.